 Payroll should be able to furnish you or the employee with that info, but it’s sometimes the last thing people will be thinking about when calling in sick.
 Good news is that the call-off service can help keep track of total hours used.

 This can also provide consistent info to managers if there is a possible pattern of abuse, such as someone calling in sick on every Friday or Monday.
 HR still should be consulted, but at least they’ll have clear objective data, more than “it feels like this person is gone a lot more than they should be.”

 5. “Our Records Show You Missed Work on These Days.”

 Systems and memories aren’t perfect, so a call-off service can also offer protection to employees from paperwork problems or faulty memories.
-While you may recall that an employee missed a couple of days of work and you had to call people in who let you know they weren’t really happy about it, the employee will remember that she called the proper number as instructed, left a clear message, and received a confirmation code.
-This can provide proper defense that she followed proper protocol.
+The HR team will be able to quickly run reports in real-time detailing a specific individual's call-off history.
+While you may recall that an employee missed a couple of days of work and you had to call people in who let you know they weren’t really happy about it; having a detailed report showing each incident will help give context to your memory.
+Also, an employee will remember that they called the proper number as instructed, left a clear message, and received a confirmation code.
+These confirmation codes can provide a trackable defense that the employee followed proper protocol.